Something Fresh: Background

 As a young boy in Victorian England, Wodehouse was taken on social calls with his aunts to great houses and often had tea in the Servants' Hall, where he learned about the servants' hierarchy and etiquette.
 These observations were incorporated into Something Fresh.

-Before P. G. Wodehouse wrote the novel, his uncle Walter Meredith Deane and later his eldest brother Philip Peveril had served as second-in-command of the Hong Kong police force, like George Emerson in the novel.
+Before Wodehouse wrote the novel, his uncle Walter Meredith Deane and later his eldest brother Philip Peveril had served as second-in-command of the Hong Kong police force, like George Emerson in the novel.

 Publication history

 Wodehouse converted pounds sterling into dollars in the story for the American readers of The Saturday Evening Post when it was first serialised between 26 June and 14 August 1915.
 The title "Something New" was used in America instead of "Something Fresh" because "fresh" has a meaning synonymous with "impertinent" in America.
 For it Wodehouse received a fee of $3,500, more than for any previous work.
 The serial in The Saturday Evening Post included illustrations by F. R. Gruger.

-The book is described, in a new preface added in 1969, as the start of “the Blandings Castle Saga”.
+The book is described, in a new preface added in 1969, as the start of "the Blandings Castle Saga".
 Into this scenario many new elements were to be introduced over the years, but there was also one notable omission.
 This was Lord Emsworth's sister Lady Ann Warblington, who is mentioned in Something Fresh as subject to headaches and largely confined to her room, never to reappear in a Blandings novel again.

 Something Fresh was published in the 1979 collection of Blandings novels Life at Blandings, along with Summer Lightning and Heavy Weather.